Webreaper/SolisAgileManager/README.md

 This optimisation means that the absolute minimum number of `control` API calls are made (from about 17,000 per year down to around 2,000), and hence the minimum number of Inverter EEPROM writes are carried out.

+#### Inverter State-Tracking

+Another strategy that SolisManager uses to minimise writes is to track the state of the inverter charge/discharge slots itself.
+Whenever any write operation is about to be carried out:

+1. The current state of that command is read from the inverter
+2. If the read succeeds, the state of that command is cached in an internal tracker
+3. If for any reason the read fails (due to an inverter API failure or EEPROM read failure) the app uses the cached state
+4. Only if the existing value for the command doesn't match what's requested, is an actual write command executed
+5. If the write command is executed successfully, that value is stored in the internal tracker

+By carefully tracking the state, and only updating the inverter settings when absolutely necessary, it's been shown that for most users, the maximum number of EEPROM writes will be less than 10 a day - which means for a new inverter, the EEPROM should last for around 20-25 years.

 ### Adding Support for Other Inverters